-–The applicant must be an SCBWI member, residing in Illinois, who has never traditionally published a non-fiction picture book for children.
+–The applicant must be an SCBWI member, residing in Illinois, who has never traditionally published a middle grade or young adult novel.

 –All applicants must be members throughout the 6-month period.
 Members must LOG INTO your SCBWI account to access the application.
 Only SCBWI members residing in Illinois may apply for this FREE member opportunity.

 –Please follow application directions.
 Applicants that do not will be asked to resubmit their application only if time allows.

 –Per Section III of the online application, please submit the manuscript in its entirety.
 In order to apply, you should have at least finished a complete draft of your mss, but preferably you are submitting a work of multiple-drafts and that has been peer-critiqued.

 –For best results, please log into SCBWI and use Google Chrome as your browser.
 Send your ms and artist statement as a Word document as opposed to a pdf.
 Please use only alphanumeric characters, spaces, and hyphens when naming your documents (no apostrophes).

 If you are having difficulty with the online submission process, please Email email@example.com.
 We will consider the date stamp of your initial troubleshooting email to be your submission time while we work through any online application issues with you.
 SCBWI-Illinois appreciates your patience and help as we work together to make this process convenient and equitable for all users and improve the experience for future applicants.